-Do you want to build your own home in El Paso, TX?
+Do you want to build your own home in Puerto Rico, TX?
 If you are thinking about building your own home, you might have already noticed that there are a few challenges you’ll run into, particularly when it comes to financing.
 Constructing your own home from the ground up gives you the freedom to customize the features and the design of the home, but you’ll need to find the right financing options to make it happen.
-El Paso, TX Construction loans are used by both home buyers and home builders, and are different from other mortgages in a few key ways.
+Puerto Rico, TX Construction loans are used by both home buyers and home builders, and are different from other mortgages in a few key ways.

 Construction home loans are short and require the borrower to repay the loan once construction is finished.
 The money for the loan is typically given to the builder to use as needed throughout the construction of the home.
 Usually, you will only make interest payments during the construction phase.
 The loan is due once the home is complete.

 When considering obtaining a construction loan, you will need to determine the cost of the project and how much the lender is willing to give you.
 You must also work with a qualified general contractor.
 Puerto Rico, TX Lenders look for contractors with solid reputations for building quality homes.
 Throughout the loan verification process, the documentation you will need to produce includes inspection reports and builder validation.